CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/system_overview.md

 - Persistence: SQLAlchemy repositories and schemas in `app/server/repositories`, with SQLite by default and PostgreSQL optional.
 - Learning runtime: model, provider, and inference implementation details in `app/server/models`.
 - Long-running execution: start, poll, and cancel jobs through `app/server/services/jobs.py`.
-- Startup validation: database compatibility and required resource-directory checks before the API serves requests.
+- Startup validation: Alembic database creation/upgrade and required resource-directory checks before the API serves requests.

 The Angular application and FastAPI application are separate runtimes.
 The Windows launcher starts them as coordinated local processes; the backend root redirects to FastAPI documentation, while the Angular runtime owns the user interface.